 If you don't have one, you'll need to choose a domain name provider and purchase one.
 Domains are typically paid for on an annual basis, it's up to you to continue to pay the renewal fees for as long as you want to keep it.
 If you already have a website using your chosen domain name, that's fine, you'll be able to point it away from your current service provider to us instead.

-- Access to your domain name provider's control panel.
+- Access to your domain registrar's control panel.

 You're going to need to make changes in the 'DNS' section.
 Some domain providers make this quite easy, others not so much.
 We recommend working with someone who's quite technically confident, if you're not sure what you're doing.
 We can't assist here unfortunately, as a wrong move may impact on other services, such as your email account.
 We don't want to be responsible for that!

 - Access to the Site Settings app in Aiir.

 To get started, head to Site Settings in Aiir's main menu (you'll need to have access to it).
 If you've got access to more than one website, you'll need to select the one you want to put live now.

 Then select the "Domain and HTTPS" section from the side menu (or at the top if you're on your phone).